zachpmanson/notes/notes/Archive/Problems/Prisma Schema Changes and Vercel.md

----
-tags:
-  - nextjs
-  - prisma
----
-When you change a schema using Prisma, Vercel won't automatically regenerate the Prisma client until you add a `postinstall` command to `package.json`.
+When you change a schema using [[Prisma]], Vercel won't automatically regenerate the Prisma client until you add a `postinstall` command to `package.json`.

 ```json
 "scripts": {